ndsev/zserio-tutorial-cpp/README.md

 ```
 .
-├───3rdparty
-│   └───runtime
-│       └───zserio
-│       └───zserio_doc
 └───src
     └───tutorial
 ```

 Let's take a quick look what has been generated.
-In the `src/tutorial` folder you now find the following files:
+In the `src/tutorial` folder you now find the following
+files:

 ```
 Employee.h  Experience.h  Language.h  Role.h  Tutorial.cpp